We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 Preparing for Winter Driving

-• Winter tires are a good option, as they will provide greater traction under snowy or icy conditions.
-HINT!
-Enter our 2023 Safe Driving Campaign Giveaway for your chance to win one of two $500 to Kal Tire (Coutts Way)
+• Winter tires are a good option, providing greater traction under snowy or icy conditions.

-• Keep a snow brush/scraper in your car, along with possible emergency items such as a lightweight shovel, battery jumper cables, and a flashlight.
-Make sure that mirrors, all windows, and the top of your vehicle, are free of snow or frost before getting onto the road.
-HINT!
-Visit our info booths to pick up your free ice scrapper donated by ICBC!
+• Keep a snow brush/scraper in your car and possible emergency items such as a lightweight shovel, battery jumper cables, and a flashlight.
+Before getting onto the road, make sure that mirrors, all windows, and the top of your vehicle are free of snow or frost.

 PARTNERS